 Water Temperature & pH Level

-Ideally, it would be best if you kept the water temperature at around 72 to 78 degrees Fahrenheit with a neutral pH level of about 70 ppm (which is slightly less than seven).
+Ideally, it would be best to keep the water temperature at around 72 to 78 degrees Fahrenheit with a neutral pH level of about 70 ppm (slightly less than seven).

 However, if your tap water has high levels of chlorine in it, which can be dangerous for fish, you will need to use an aquarium water conditioner to neutralize the chlorine.